-It is an allegation if the person has:
+It is an allegation if the person\ has:

-- behaved in a way that has harmed a child, or may have harmed a child and/or - possibly committed a criminal offence against or related to a child and/or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children (also includes behaviour outside the school).
+- behaved in a way that has harmed a child, or may have harmed a child and/or - possibly committed a criminal offence against or related to a child and/or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children (also includes behaviour outside the school, this is known as transferable risk).

-(Person could be anyone working in the school or a college that provides education for children under 18 years of age, including supply teachers, volunteers, and contractors.)
+(\Person could be anyone working in the school or a college that provides education for children under 18 years of age, including supply teachers, volunteers, and contractors.)